mrciolino/wiki-backup/timeline.md

 ## The Voyage of Breezy-E (365 AC / 165 VY)

+- ReInPaDe, the secretive anti-necromancy division of the Church of Os is established by the scholarly **Permanex Kindad Daera Vrintia**.
+It was formed under political pressure and concern about the ever raging Hastow-Wegate war.
 - Despite his heroic deeds which saved the world, being a powerful force of protection, easily fighting against the strongest foes, and their long standing friendship, **Breezy-E** is mournfully banished from the lands of Vrintia by Os for being undead.
 The Royals and Nobility fear and revile his necrotic nature, and his newest contract with Asmodeus makes him far less useful as a protector or weapon.
 - Breezy-E leaves for the west seeking the best place to grow spaghetti on Mardun.
 He goes over the Saber river, and through Arn, and his departure from the lands of Vrintia is marked with the Lost Wind Gate.
 - He spends the next few decades travelling up and down the Wild Coast, planting spaghetti and becoming a folk legend as a wandering samurai.